ChevyRay/chevyray.dev/content/blog/2026-01-14-kero-alpha/index.md

 ### Vectors & Matrices

-Games obviously involve a lot of math and linear algebra, and so Polywog ships with a bunch of code for doing all that good stuff.
+Games obviously involve a lot of math and linear algebra, and so Kero ships with a bunch of code for doing all that good stuff.
 We have each of the numeric types:

 - **`Vec2<T>`** for 2D vectors